Introduction

 2. Register Policies and Agents

-Ensure agents and their associated policies are registered before conflict detection begins.
+Ensure agents and their associated policies are registered before conflict detection begins.- Register Agents:

 - Assign Policies: